 DFN Scholars

-We currently support four medical students, six nursing students and two midwifery students, from the far west and southern Nepal, who will go on to be doctors, nurses and midwives helping those in isolated communities in Nepal.
-We also continue to mentor our one qualified consultant, six qualified doctors and six qualified nurses.
+We currently support four medical students, six nursing students and one midwifery student, from the far west and southern Nepal, who will go on to be doctors, nurses and midwives helping those in isolated communities in Nepal.
+We also continue to mentor our eight qualified doctors and seven qualified nurses.

-But we need to do more than that, so that we can increase our nurses and midwives training programme, and offer financial support to our doctors for postgraduate training.
+But we need to do more than that, so that we can increase our nursing and midwifery training programme, and offer financial support to our doctors for postgraduate training.

 More money means more scholarships!

 Most of our support comes from individuals, either through one-off donations or standing orders.
 We currently have four DFN scholars studying for medical degrees at Patan Academy of Health Sciences in Kathmandu, a teaching hospital that specifically trains students for community medicine in remote and isolated areas.
-We also have 6 DFN scholars training to become nurses (1 at PAHS and 5 at Karnali Academy of Health Sciences, KAHS).
-We also support 2 DFN midwifery scholars who are training to become midwives at KAHS.
-It is the first degree level midwifery course to be set up in Nepal.
-Our scholars are selected by a rigorous process, which includes:- family background and financial need
+We also have six DFN scholars training to become nurses and one to become a midwife (at Karnali Academy of Health Sciences, KAHS).
+Our scholars are selected through a rigorous process, taking into account:- family background and financial need

 - willingness to serve in a remote area